mitranim/wordplay/readme.md

 lawndry (doing or rather hanging your laundry up in the garden; irrigating / cleaning your lawn) © LJ

-koñnection (🐴 socializing / 🐴 attachment) © M
+koñnection (🐴 socializing, 🐴 attachment) © M

 koñstitution (🐴 power?) [🐴] © Yury